SRGSSR/pillarbox-apple/Sources/Player/Player.docc/Articles/state-observation/state-observation-article.md

 ### Observe time updates

-Accurate time observation is vital for playback features like progress bars.
-Different UI components may require updates at varying intervals (e.g., 0.1 seconds for a progress bar vs. 1 second for general UI).

-To avoid excessive layout refreshes, ``Player`` does not publish time updates automatically.
-Instead, explicit subscription is required:
+Accurate time tracking is crucial for playback features like progress bars.
+However, to prevent excessive layout refreshes, a ``Player`` does not automatically publish time updates.

+In SwiftUI, use a ``ProgressTracker`` to efficiently manage and observe progress changes.
+When bound to a player, a progress tracker not only provides automatic progress updates but also allows the user to interactively adjust the progress.

+In other contexts, you can directly subscribe to time update publishers:

 - Use ``Player/periodicTimePublisher(forInterval:queue:)`` for periodic updates.
 - Use ``Player/boundaryTimePublisher(for:queue:)`` to detect specific time crossings.

-For simpler progress tracking without explicit subscriptions, use ``ProgressTracker`` to manage and observe progress changes effectively.

 ### Explicitly subscribe to non-essential state updates